TEMPERATURE LOG SHEET TEMPLATE

-To prevent food safety issues, here are some tips when monitoring temperature:
+To prevent food safety legal issues, here are some tips when monitoring temperature:

-Use a reliable thermometer that measures the temperature accurately.
-Most fridges and freezers have temperature displays, so you only need to check and register the refrigerator temperature logs.
+Use a reliable thermometer that measures the correct temperature accurately.
+Most fridges and freezers have temperature displays, so you only need to check and register the refrigerator temperature log sheet.

 Schedule regular calibration procedures for built-in thermometers as well as hand-held ones to ensure that all data entries are accurate.

-Make sure that the thermocouples are protected from any obstructions that can cause inaccurate readings.
+Make sure that the thermocouples are protected from any obstructions that can cause inaccurate temperature measurements.

-Keep a separate log for each refrigerator within the facility to avoid confusion.
+Keep a separate temperature log documentation for each device within the facility to avoid confusion.

-Make sure that all temperature log sheets are properly labeled and have all the information you need.
+Make sure that all temperature logs are properly labeled and have all the information you need.
 Standards must also be written adjacent to the monitored temperature to serve as a reference value for verification.

-Keep refrigerator temperature logs as close as possible and make sure that the correct fridge and freezer temperature log sheet is in place.
+Keep fridge temperature logs as close as possible and make sure that the correct fridge and freezer temperature log sheet is in place.
 This way, it's easy to notice for your team.

-Store your temperature log sheets according to your HACCP plan documentation program.
+Store your temperature logs according to your food safety management system.
 Temperature log sheets are commonly stored and filed for around 1-3 years.